Wenger surprised by volume of job offers

 Wenger has been tentatively linked with the Paris Saint-Germain and France jobs since making his announcement and, although he would not reveal who has been in touch with him, he did claim offers aplenty have arrived.

-When asked in his Wednesday's (NZST) news conference if he had received offers, Wenger said: "Yes, quite more than I expected.
+When asked in his Wednesday's (AEST) news conference if he had received offers, Wenger said: "Yes, quite more than I expected.

 "At the moment I focus on doing my job well.
 I don't analyse anything [relating to his next job], I want to work well until the end of my contract.